Kevin Bracy-Davis: High school career

 Bracy-Davis played high school basketball at Western Hills High School in Cincinnati, Ohio.
 He averaged 18 points, 11 rebounds, four assists, three blocks and 1.5 steals and he earned first team all-league selection as a senior.

 College career

 As a freshman at Davis & Elkins College, he played in all 30 games with 12 starts, averaging 8.0 points per game.
 During the following seasons, his numbers were increased and he was named twice to the first-team all GMAC.
 As a senior, he was also named as the Player of the Year.

 Professional career

 After going undrafted in the 2017 NBA draft, Bracy-Davis joined Leones de Quilpué of the Chilean League.
 On October, he left Leones de Quilpué and joined CDP Ponferrada in Spain.
 On January, he joined Korihait of the Korisliiga.

 On June 20, 2018, he joined Rethymno Cretan Kings of the Greek Basket League.

+On July 14, 2023, he signed for Trepça of the Kosovo Basketball Superleague.